onecommons/unfurl_site/howitworks.md

 </div>

-Once you've specified the model, you can associate it with operations and workflows.
+Once you've specified the model, you associate it with operations and workflows in YAML using plugins called "configurators", which integrate configuration tools, including:

-There are several ways you can implement an operation:

-* Shell scripts: apply templates to the response
+* [Shell scripts](docs/configurators.html#shell): Invoke scripts or invoke programs.
-* Terraform: Embed Terraform modules, manages Terraform state and artifacts
+* [Terraform](docs/configurators.html#terraform): Embed Terraform modules, manages Terraform state and artifacts.
-* Ansible: Embed playbooks, maps to TOSCA topology to Ansible inventories
+* [Ansible](docs/configurators.html#ansible): Embed playbooks, map TOSCA instances to Ansible inventories
-* Python: in virtual Python environment
+* [Python](docs/api.html#module-unfurl.configurator): Execute Python code in a virtual Python environment.

 Domain-specific configurators:

-* Docker: create and manage long running containers or run commands in ephemeral containers
+* [Docker](docs/configurators.html#docker): create and manage long running containers or run commands in ephemeral containers
-* Kubernetes: create and manage Kubernetes resources
+* [Kubernetes](docs/configurators.html#kubernetes): create and manage Kubernetes resources
-* Helm: Deploy Helm charts and manage Helm releases
+* [Helm](docs/configurators.html#helm): Deploy Helm charts and manage Helm releases
-* Supervisor: Simple process control for local development
+* [Supervisor](docs/configurators.html#supervisor): Simple process control for local development.

-Inputs and outputs from these implementations integration
+The YAML configuration language has several facilities for processing an operation's inputs and outputs, including:

-* YAML DSL with expression language for querying instances and configuration
+* A path based expression language for querying resources and configuration
-- Path-based query DSL to express dynamic relationships between resources and configurations
-* Jinja2 templates with Ansible filters.
+* Apply Jinja2 templates with Ansible filters.
 * Mark values and files as sensitive so they can be treated as secrets.
-* Files used by the implementations are automatically committed to the repository and changes are included in dependency analysis.
+* Files touched by the configurators are automatically committed to the repository and their changes are included in dependency analysis.

 ## 4. Activate and Manage